-Article 19A, Obtaining Property or Services by False or Fraudulent Use of Credit Device or Other Means; Article 20, Frauds; Article 21, Forgery; Article 26, Offenses Against Public Morality and Decency; Article 26A, Adult Establishments; Article 27, Prostitution; Article 28, Perjury; Article 29, Bribery; Article 31, Misconduct in Public Office; Article 35, Offenses Against the Public Peace; Article 36A, Riots and Civil Disorders; Article 39, Protection of Minors; and Article 60, Computer-Related Crime.
+Bribery; Article 31, Misconduct in Public Office; Article 35, Offenses Against the Public Peace; Article 36A, Riots and Civil Disorders; Article 39, Protection of Minors; and Article 60, Computer-Related Crime.
 These crimes also include possession or sale of drugs in violation of the North Carolina Controlled Substances Act, Article 5 of Chapter 90 of the General Statutes, and alcohol-related offenses such as sale to underage persons in violation of G.S.
 18B-302 or driving while impaired in violation of G.S.
 20-138.1 through G.S.
 20-138.5.
 In addition to the North Carolina crimes listed in this subdivision, such crimes also include similar crimes under federal law or under the laws of other states.

-- (2) 'School personnel' means any:

-- a.
-Operator of a charter school,

-- b.
-Employee of a charter school, or

-- c.
-Independent contractor or employee of independent contractor of a charter school if the independent contractor carries out duties customarily performed by school personnel,

-whether paid with federal, State, local, or other funds, who has significant access to students or who has responsibility for the fiscal management of a charter school.
+- (2) 'School personnel' means any: - a.
+Member of the board of directors of a charter school, - b.
+Employee of a charter school, or - c.
+Independent contractor or employee of an independent contractor of a charter school if the independent contractor carries out duties customarily performed by school personnel, whether paid with federal, State, local, or other funds, who has significant access to students or who has responsibility for the fiscal management of a charter school.

-(b) The State Board of Education shall adopt a policy on whether and under what circumstances school personnel shall be required to be checked for a criminal history after preliminary approval has been granted but before the Board grants final approval of an application under G.S.
-115C-238.29D.
+(b) The State Board of Education shall adopt a policy on whether and under what circumstances school personnel shall be required to be checked for a criminal history.
+The policy shall not require school personnel to be checked for a criminal history check before preliminary approval is granted under G.S.
+115C-238.29B.
 The Board shall apply its policy uniformly in requiring school personnel to be checked for a criminal history.
 The Board may grant conditional approval of an application while the Board is checking a person's criminal history and making a decision based on the results of the check.